MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-10-Administrative-Practices-Procedures/subpart-B-General-Administrative-Procedures/section-10.35.md

 ##### § 10.35 Administrative stay of action. #####

-Link to an amendment published at 81 FR 78506, November 8, 2016.

 (a) The Commissioner may at any time stay or extend the effective date of an action pending or following a decision on any matter.

 (b) An interested person may request the Commissioner to stay the effective date of any administrative action.
 A stay may be requested for a specific time period or for an indefinite time period.
-A request for stay must be submitted in accordance with § 10.20 and in the following form no later than 30 days after the date of the decision involved.
+A request for stay must be submitted in accordance with § 10.20 and in the following form (except that a request for stay subject to § 10.31 must also include the certification provided in § 10.31(c)) no later than 30 days after the date of the decision involved.
 The Commissioner may, for good cause, permit a petition to be filed after 30 days.
 In the case of a decision published in the Federal Register, the day of publication is the date of decision.

 (Date)